The Gospel According to Matthew 11:28-30

-Jesus said: “Come to me, all you who labor and are burdened, and I will give you rest.
+Jesus said to the crowds: “Come to me, all you who labor and are burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am meek and humble of heart; and you will find rest for yourselves.
-For my yoke is easy and my burden light.”
+For my yoke is easy, and my burden light.”